 The Student Government Association (SGA) is a partner and leader in campus sustainability efforts.
 Several SGA committees are actively involved with sustainability initiatives across campus, including transportation and land management planning.
 SGA funded enhancements to printers to provide the option of duplex printing, funded recycling bins for every student room to encourage recycling and has financially supported the Transy Bikes! program.

 We recycle most materials, including paper, plastic, glass, aluminum, batteries, electronics and ink cartridges.
-We take bulk waste to a local company to be ground into mulch and other products, and pre-consumer waste from dining services is composted through a partnership with Seedleaf.
+We take bulk waste to a local company to be ground into mulch and other products.

 Transy Bikes! is a bike program with free bikes available for loan through the Transy Bikes!
 Shop.
 Transy Bikes! is currently in transition and will be up and rolling again soon.
 Check back periodically for updates.
 For more information, contact Leigh Oakley at email@example.com.